 Boards and commissions are an established feature of municipal government offering citizens an opportunity to participate in Waukee's governmental affairs.
 Their activities help to shape or influence public policy in many areas.
-The City of Waukee's boards, commissions, and committees reflect the varied interests of our residents.
+The City of Waukee's boards, commissions, and committees are comprised of Waukee residents who reflect the varied interests of other Waukee residents.

 Several of the City's boards and commissions are required and established by state law, while others result from provisions of the City Charter or from local ordinances.
 They address subjects like planning, zoning, transportation, parks, libraries, building, and arts.
 Although many boards and commissions are advisory, their influence and value can be significant.
 They make recommendations on a wide range of topics that come before the City Council.
 Several boards and commissions are quasi-judicial, which means the State Code of Iowa has designated some legislative authority to those citizen boards.